exorosFTC/IntoTheDeeP/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

-# meets are gonna be nuts
+# north regional is cooked